sagnik1-patra/Cyber-Crime-Detection/README.md

 🛡️ Cyber Crime Detection using Hybrid AIS + HSA Optimization.
-A Meta-Heuristic Driven Neural Network Model for Predicting Cyber Crime Trends
+A Meta-Heuristic Driven Neural Network Model for Predicting Cyber Crime Trends.

 This project demonstrates an AI-powered Cyber Crime Detection System built using a Hybrid AIS + HSA optimization algorithm.
 It automatically optimizes neural-network hyperparameters using: